noahehall/theBookOfNoah/0current/haproxy.md

     - server-template placeholders for service discovery tools to populate *server* directives dynamically

     -
+  - environemnt & variables
+    - variables scopes
+      - proc{}: var is available during all phases
+      - sess{}: var is available during a clients entire TCP session
+      - txn{}: var is available during an entire http request-response transaction
+      - req: var is available during the http request phase only
+      - res: var is available during the http response phase only

+    - setenv: set & override variables
+      - `setnenv VARNAME VALUE`
+    - presetenv: set (dont override) variables
+      - `presetenv VARNAME USETHISIFMISSING`
+    - env(): use an environment variable
+      - `env(VARNAME)`
+    - set-var(): set a variable for later use
+      - `set-var(SCOPE.KEY)`
+    - var(): use a variable previously set
+      - `var(SCOPE.KEY)`
+      -

   - general configuration
     - mode:
       - mode tcp: layer 4 tcp servers; faster than http but no access to higher layer information